ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/olap-etl-task.markdown

 <br/>
 ### Custom Partition Value

-Set a custom partition value which can be referenced in the transform script.
+Set a custom partition value that can be referenced in the transform script.

 !["Custom partition value"](images/olap-etl-4.png "Custom partition value")